Network & Wifi

 Most newer laptops have both, and nearly all desktops will have Ethernet.
 Check the specifications of your particular computer model.

-You can update your operating system, install and update anti-virus software (you can even use the same security software as the UAS campus!), and be cautious about programs from emails or the Internet.
+You can update your operating system, maintain up-to-date anti-virus software (software recommendations), and be cautious about programs from emails or the Internet.